Latest Sport.Fun (FUN) News Update

 Deep Dive

-1. Player Scouting Governance (Near-term)
+1. Player Scouting & Governance Evolution (Near-term)

-2. Additional Sports Titles (Mid-term)
+2. Expansion to New Sports Titles (Near-term)

 Conclusion